Verstopper/csrf_app/README.md

 ### Testing attack on safe mode and vulnerable mode

-To test CSRF attack in either of two modes, launch the app in desired mode and open the app in one tab and the atttack-server in other tab (preferably in different browsers)
+To test CSRF attack in either of two modes, launch the app in desired mode and open the app in one tab and the atttack-server in other tab

 [App](http://localhost:3000/) ==> http://localhost:3000/